dhruv-15-03/AI-court-AI/docs/MODEL_CARD.md

 ## Limitations & Risks

-- Class imbalance (Other dominates).
+- Class imbalance ("Relief Granted/Convicted" is the majority class).
 - Possible label noise from heuristic normalization.
 - Domain / temporal drift (new laws, precedents).
-- Small minority classes may have unstable metrics.
+- Minority classes may have higher variance and unstable metrics.

 ## Ethical Considerations